 No one ever said that life was easy.
 Everyone has their own personal struggles and hardships that are unavoidable.
 There is no getting away from it, there is no way to escape it and never have another hard time again.
 You have to learn how to get through them and learn what is to be taught in these hardships.
 Having a split family wasn’t something I chose, it wasn’t something I could control and I didn’t know what the good was in it.
 There was nothing good that could come from it in my eyes.
 I didn’t realize that until years later.
 I now have a wonderful step mother who is considered my mom.
 She looks at me as her daughter and nothing else.
 She is what I needed in my life and gave me the relationship I never had but yearned for.
 I have met so many incredible people and build amazing relationships with amazing people.
 Everything happens for a reason.
 Remember that.

 Thanks for the encouragement to share this post Destiny!
-You guys should go read a little bit about her story here.
+You guys should go check out her blog and her two sweet sweet kiddos here.